an-yc/an-yc.github.io/README.md

 ### Projects

 * Currently enrolled in EPIN1020 Design Thinking and Practice, check out [my repository for the course](https://an-yc.github.io/epin1020/)
-* Working on a campus project, CUHub
+* Working on a campus project, CUHub, an information platform for events happening on campus

 ### Experience

 * I have interned at various law firms, including Sidley Austin and BCLP.
 * I am currently looking for summer internship opportunities in the tech and start-up field

+### Skills

+* Fluent in English, Cantonese and Mandarin
+* Beginner level coding in Python and web development